twilight-project/testnets/open-testnet-1/dockerize/readme.md

 ## What's Not Included?
 - ZkOS or other VMs

-## Features
+## Docker Features

-The Twilight Docker repo performs the following tasks:
+The Twilight docker repo performs the following tasks:

 - **BTC Nodes**: This system will connect with hosted bitcoin nodes.
 In case switch to switch to your own node, pleasea update the forkscanner/nodes_setup.sql file.